wikimedia/mediawiki-vendor/README.md

 Adding or updating libraries
 ----------------------------

+0. Read the [documentation] on the process for adding new libraries.
 1. Edit the composer.json file
 2. Run `composer update` to download files and update the autoloader files.
 3. Add and commit changes as a gerrit patch.